C2SM/c2sm.github.io/code_management/index.md

 ## Code Testing

-**Code testing**, also known as software testing, is a critical phase in the software development process aimed at identifying and eliminating defects and ensuring the functionality, quality, and reliability of a software application.
+Code or software testing, is a critical phase in the software development process aimed at identifying and eliminating defects and ensuring the functionality, quality, and reliability of a software application.
 It involves systematic evaluation and validation of various components and aspects of the code.
 Code testing is essential to deliver robust and error-free software.